DioxusLabs/dioxus/README.md

 See the awesome-dioxus page for a curated list of content in the Dioxus Ecosystem.

-## Why?

-TypeScript is a great addition to JavaScript, but comes with a lot of tweaking flags, a slight performance hit, and an uneven ecosystem where some of the most important packages are not properly typed.
-TypeScript provides a lot of great benefits to JS projects, but comes with its own "tax" that can slow down dev teams.
-Rust can be seen as a step up from TypeScript, supporting:
+## Why Dioxus and why Rust?

+TypeScript is a fantastic addition to JavaScript, but it's still fundamentally JavaScript.
+TS code runs slightly slower, has tons of configuration options, and not every package is properly typed.

+In contrast, Dioxus is written in Rust - which is almost like "TypeScript on steroids".

+By using Rust, we gain:

-- static types for _all_ libraries
+- Static types for *every* library
-- advanced pattern matching
-- immutability by default
+- Immutability by default
-- clean, composable iterators
-- a good module system
+- A simple and intuitive module system
-- integrated documentation
+- Integrated documentation (`go to source` _actually goes to source_)
+- Advanced pattern matching
+- Clean, efficient, composable iterators
-- inline built-in unit/integration testing
+- Inline built-in unit/integration testing
-- best-in-class error handling
+- Best-in-class error handling
-- simple and fast build system (compared to WebPack!)
-- powerful standard library (no need for lodash or underscore)
+- Powerful and sane, standard library
-- include_str! for integrating html/css/svg templates directly
-- various macros (`html!`, `rsx!`) for fast template iteration
+- Flexible macro system
+- Access to `crates.io`

+Specifically, Dioxus provides us many other assurances:

+- Proper use of immutable datastructures
+- Guaranteed error handling (so you can sleep easy at night not worrying about `cannot read property of undefined`)
+- Native performance on mobile
+- Direct access to system IO

 And much more.
 Dioxus makes Rust apps just as fast to write as React apps, but affords more robustness, giving your frontend team greater confidence in making big changes in shorter time.

-Dioxus also works on the server, on the web, on mobile, on desktop - and it runs completely natively so performance is never an issue.
+### Why NOT Dioxus?
+You shouldn't use Dioxus if:
+- You don't like the React Hooks approach to frontend
+- You need a no-std renderer
+- You want to support browsers where Wasm or asm.js are not supported.

 # Parity with React